data2health/contributor-attribution-model/docs/source/info_model/classes/agent.rst

 **Description and Use:**

 * Persons are human beings with agency who contribute to artifacts.
-* Person is a **concrete sublass of Agent**.
+* Person is a **concrete subclass of Agent**.
 It can be instantiated in the data, and inherits from its abstract parent Agent class.
 * At present the CAM does not define additional person-specific attributes - preferring a minimal but extensible model that allows implementation control over how Persons are represented.

 **Information Model:**